cqse/Teamscale-AzureDevOps-Extension/README.md

 To publish to our Azure DevOps space for testing:

-Create a file called `token` containing an access token with Marketplace publishing rights for our space.
+Create a file called `token` containing an access token with Marketplace publishing rights (Organization: *All accessible organizations*, all permissions for Marketplace) for our space.

 ```bash
 npm run test-publish